MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/troubleshooting_configuration_of_driver_deployment__testing_and_debugging.md

 ---
 ms.assetid: D92A4E42-82F0-4034-B208-66E04F6EAB26
-title: 'Troubleshooting Configuration of Driver Deployment, Testing and Debugging'
+title: Troubleshooting Configuration of Driver Deployment, Testing and Debugging
-description: 'Provisioning a target computer is described in Provision a computer for driver deployment and testing \(WDK 8.1\).
-Here we give some troubleshooting tips for the provisioning process.'
+description: Provisioning a target computer is described in Provision a computer for driver deployment and testing \(WDK 8.1\).
+Here we give some troubleshooting tips for the provisioning process.
 ---

 # Troubleshooting Configuration of Driver Deployment, Testing and Debugging